-Detoxification, commonly called detox, is the process of cleansing the body of an addict of whichever abusive substance he or she is addicted to.
-Detox is the first step and the most crucial step toward recovery.
+Detoxification, commonly called detox, is the process of cleansing the body of abusive substances.
+Detox is the first and most crucial step toward recovery.
 It can be dangerous, even deadly depending on the substance, BUT only without proper treatment.
 Choosing which treatment center (and which detox program) to enter into is equally as important as the detox itself.
 This is because you must ensure you’re signing up for the level of treatment you need.

 Why choose Detox only?